 Core Structure

-- Demand: use fab power demand to locate where and when load or exposure is changing.
+• Demand: use fab power demand to locate where and when exposure is changing.

-- Supply: use substation timeline to test whether real supply capacity or a bottleneck is visible.
+• Supply: use substation timeline to test whether the issue is real capacity or a bottleneck.

 Signals To Watch